July 25, 2018

 Nurses are supposed to keep a wall between their professional and personal lives, and personal relationships and emotions should not dictate care or decision making.
 Despite this, there may be situations where a nurse coincidentally encounters a patient they know personally, or encounter a current patient in a social situation or on social media.
 An ethical dilemma could arise if a deep personal relationship develops or exists with a patient you are currently helping in any capacity.

-What to Do: It is important to gently establish boundaries with a patient who is looking to extend the nurse-patient relationship into a personal relationship.
+Solution: It is important to gently establish boundaries with a patient who is looking to extend the nurse-patient relationship into a personal relationship.
 If the patient persists beyond a point you see as an ethical relationship, report this to your supervisor or manager and request having the patient reassigned to another nurse if possible.

 More News